rkumar-bengaluru/artifical-intelligence/README.md

 Expert systems have been successfully applied in various fields, such as medicine, finance, engineering, and troubleshooting complex technical systems.
 They can assist human experts in decision-making, provide recommendations, diagnose problems, and help novices learn from expert knowledge.
 While expert systems may not possess the adaptability and generalization capabilities of machine learning approaches, they excel in domains where explicit knowledge and reasoning are crucial for making informed decisions.

+## Data Mining

+Data mining in the context of artificial intelligence (AI) refers to the process of discovering patterns, relationships, and insights from large volumes of data.
+It involves applying various statistical and machine learning techniques to extract valuable information from datasets and transform it into actionable knowledge.

+Data mining involves several key steps:

+* Data Preparation: This step involves collecting, cleaning, and preprocessing the data to ensure its quality and readiness for analysis.
+It may include tasks like removing outliers, handling missing values, and transforming data into a suitable format.

+* Data Exploration: During this step, analysts explore the data using visualizations, summary statistics, and other exploratory techniques to gain a better understanding of its characteristics, distribution, and potential patterns.

+* Feature Selection: Feature selection involves identifying the most relevant and informative variables or features in the dataset that are likely to contribute to the desired outcomes.
+This step helps to reduce dimensionality and focus on the most meaningful aspects of the data.

+* Model Building: In this step, various machine learning algorithms are applied to the prepared data to create models that can uncover patterns and relationships.
+These algorithms can include decision trees, neural networks, support vector machines, clustering algorithms, and association rule mining techniques, among others.

+* Model Evaluation: The models built in the previous step are evaluated using appropriate metrics to assess their performance and effectiveness.
+This helps to determine how well the models generalize to new, unseen data and whether they are suitable for making accurate predictions or extracting useful insights.

+* Knowledge Extraction: After developing and evaluating the models, the discovered patterns, relationships, or insights are extracted from the data.
+This information can then be used to make informed decisions, predict future outcomes, optimize processes, or gain a deeper understanding of the underlying phenomena.

+Data mining techniques are applied in various domains, such as marketing, finance, healthcare, telecommunications, and social media analysis.
+Examples of data mining applications include customer segmentation, fraud detection, recommendation systems, market basket analysis, churn prediction, and sentiment analysis.

+It's worth noting that data mining is closely related to other AI and machine learning concepts.
+It often uses algorithms and methods from machine learning, statistics, and pattern recognition to extract knowledge from data.
+Additionally, data mining can be seen as a subset of the broader field of "knowledge discovery in databases" (KDD), which encompasses the entire process of extracting useful knowledge from data, including data preprocessing, mining, evaluation, and interpretation.